History of GVSU Transportation

 - August 2000 - Route 50 begins service between Allendale and Grand Rapids campuses.
 Offered service Monday through Friday while classes in session.
 Originally called the "Laker Express".

-- August 2000 - Route 37 Off-Campus Apartment 6-week trial begins using cut-away (small) bus.
+- August 2000 - Route 37 Off-Campus Apartment 6-week trial begins using a cut-away (small) bus.
 Hourly service from 7:30a - 6:30p Monday through Friday.
 Nine stops: GVSU Kirkhof Center, Forest Ridge Apts, High Tree Apts, Boltwood Apts, Campus West Apts, Country Place (2 stops), and Campus View (2 stops).
 Trial successful and route continued.

 - October 2000 - GRATA changes name to ITP/The Rapid